Introduction

 Supplementary Heating

-A heat pump can compensate for variable heat sources by increasing or decreasing its heat input automatically.
+A heat pump will compensate for variable heat sources by increasing or decreasing its heating or cooling automatically.